NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 <div class="row">
 <div class="large-6 columns" markdown="1">
 Muse is an EEG device which has developed as a meditation device.
 It has 4 channels, 1 reference and two ground electrodes.
+The Muse headband comes with electrodes placed on Af7 and Af8 location if you are following 10-20 International Standards.

+It is one of the easier bands to get started with if you are interested in learning EEG as it requires no head prep.
+Here are some simple projects you can get started with.
 </div>

 <div class="large-6 columns" markdown="1">